deeve007/Zava-Starter/README.md

 - Very basic, commonly used but easily removed two column layout.
 - Two commonly used CSS grid layouts included, 3 column and 4 column.

-Any of these features can be removed in seconds by deleating a few lines of code.
+Any of these features can be removed in seconds by deleting a few lines of code.

 ## How to use